mikinakajima/MeltScalingLaw/README.md

 T_melt = 1874 + 55.43 P − 1.74 P² + 0.0193 P³ (P<24 GPa)
 T_melt = 1249 + 58.28 P − 0.395 P² + 0.0011 P³ (P>24 GPa)
 ```
+ (in the previous version, the code used 0.011 instead of 0.0011 in the high pressure branch)
 To use the scaling law, please take the following steps.

 ## Getting Started